ErikMcClure/erikmcclure.github.io/content/blog/pressure-based-anti-spam-for-discord-bots.md

 My bot implements this by simply decreasing the amount of pressure a user has by a set amount for every `N` seconds.
 So if it's been 2 seconds, they will lose `4` pressure, until it reaches zero.
 Here is the implementation for my bot:
 {{<pre>}}{{</pre>}}

-In essence, this entire system is a superset of the more simplistic "N messages in M seconds".
+In essence, this entire system is a superset of the more simplistic "`N` messages in `M` seconds".
 If you only use base pressure and maximum pressure, then these determine the absolute upper limit of how many messages can be send in a given time period, regardless of their content.
 You then tweak the rest of the pressure values to more quickly catch obvious instances of spamming.
 The maximum pressure can be altered on a per-channel basis, which allows meme channels to spam messages without triggering anti-spam.
 Here's what a user's pressure value looks like over time:

 {{<img>}}